Illustration by Ainsley Wagoner

 - To showcase a product.
-If you’re designing a website or app focused on a specific product, you’ll definitely want to showcase an image of that product.
+If your website or app design is focused on a specific product, you’ll definitely want to showcase an image of that product.
 You can use video or stop motion to showcase how the product is used or still images of multiple angles.

 - For a wow factor.
 When used appropriately, an image can trigger a strong emotional response that users will remember.